‘When the moon turns red the dead shall rise’

 A scientist studying an ancient crypt near a grand mansion accidentally unleashes an evil curse.
 The curse reanimates the dead buried in the area and the zombies devour the scientist.
 Three jet-set couples and the creepy, mentally challenged son of one of the women arrive at the mansion at the scientist’s invitation.
 The guests are quickly attacked by rotting corpses as they begin rising from their graves.

 The group of people lock themselves in the mansion and, as night falls, the zombie siege begins.
 The first victim is Kathryn, the maid (Anna Valente), who is pinned to a window and decapitated with a scythe.
 The zombies begin to display unusually high levels of intelligence, using tools, axes to chop through doors, etc. One of the guests, George (Roberto Caporali) tries shooting at them with a shotgun but quickly runs out of shells.

 Zombies then break into the mansion and attack the guests in the library.
 One of the guests, the young Michael (Peter Bark) has become traumatized, and his mother Evelyn (Mariangela Giordano) tries comforting him in another room.
-Michael, however, seems to be becoming sexually attracted to his mother, and fondles her breasts while kissing her.
+Michael, however, seems to be becoming physically attracted to his own mother.
 Evelyn slaps him, and he runs off, screaming “What’s wrong?!
 I’m your son!”
 Michael then encounters the now-zombified Leslie, another guest, and stands still and stares at her while she shambles towards him, snarling and covered in blood.

 The group then decides to let the zombies inside the house, reasoning that they can distract them while they escape.
 Evelyn goes off to get Michael but finds he has been killed by Leslie, then has a nervous breakdown.